NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/RD_MODELS.md

 ## Django Models

+> 🧨 Before moving on make sure you have defined all of the models for each table you defined in your ERD.
+It is required before reading on.

 ## Book Model

 As you define your models it's time to learn how Django makes it easy for developers to create and manage many-to-many relationships in the database.
 Remember the the intersection table is what stores the **actual** relationships between books and categories.
 However, when you have an instance of a **Book** class, it can be tedious to traverse the intersection table, then to the **Category** table to find all of the categories assigned to the book.